Vegan Blueberry Oatmeal Muffins

 - Add all the wet ingredients to a blender and blend until smooth.

-- Cover the bowl with a towel and set aside to rest for 20 minutes.Tip: Soaking the whole grains (whole wheat flour and oats) gives them time to hydrate, creating a thicker batter.
+- In a large bowl, mix the rolled oats with the blended wet ingredients.
+Cover and rest for 20 minutes.Tip: Soaking the oats gives them time to hydrate, creating a thicker batter.
 This helps the muffins rise better and creates soft, moist muffins.

 - Preheat oven to 425°F/215°C. Line a muffin pan with paper or silicone liners.

-- Fold blueberries into the batter.
+- Fold blueberries into the batter, then distribute into the muffin cups.

 - Bake for 5 minutes at 425°F, then reduce oven temperature to 350°F/180°C and continue baking another 16-20 minutes until a toothpick inserted in the center of a muffin comes out clean or with cooked crumbs (not wet batter).